Marvel's Spider-Man 2: Plot

-Peter reunites with Harry and Mary Jane and attempts to return the suit to Harry, but it refuses to leave him; the three figure they need Connors' help.
-While investigating Kraven, Peter discovers that Kraven is dying of cancer and is looking for someone who can give him a "warrior's death" in combat.
-Peter manages to retrieve the serum from Kraven, who discovers the exosuit's weakness to loud noises.
-After Peter and Harry synthesize an antidote for Connors, Peter locates him with Miles' help and eventually defeats and cures him.
-Upon seeing Peter wearing the exosuit, Connors reveals that it is actually an alien lifeform called a symbiote, which Oscorp obtained years prior from a meteorite, and warns Peter to destroy it.
-Under the symbiote's corrupting influence, Peter refuses and keeps it for himself despite learning that Harry's illness has returned, straining their friendship.
-As Peter goes on a mindless symbiote-induced rampage against the Hunters (even nearly killing Mary Jane at one point), Kraven captures Miles and forces him to fight Li.
-Miles overcomes his anger towards Li and helps him escape, directing him to find Peter.
-Once Li informs him of Miles' location, Peter arrives to storm Kraven's fortress in an effort to rescue him and nearly kills Kraven before Miles intervenes, defeating the rampaging Peter and convincing him to remove the symbiote.
+Peter reunites with Harry and Mary Jane and attempts to return the suit to Harry, but it refuses to leave him; the three conclude that they need Connors' help.
+Peter discovers that Kraven is terminally ill with cancer, and that he is searching for a worthy individual who can provide him with a "warrior's death" in combat, allowing him to die on his own terms.
+Peter manages to retrieve the serum from Kraven, who discovers the exo-suit's weakness to loud noises.
+While trying to synthesize an antidote at the Emily-May Foundation, Peter and Harry are attacked by the Hunters via a tracker Kraven left on the serum vial.
+Though they manage to successfully create the antidote, the ensuing battle destroys the Foundation, devastating Harry.
+Peter tracks down Connors with Miles' help, and eventually subdues and cures him.
+Upon seeing Peter wearing the exo-suit, Connors reveals that it is actually an alien lifeform called a symbiote, which he was responsible for procuring with help from Oscorp.
+The incident also cost Connors his arm when the symbiote latched on and refused to let go.
+Connors advises Peter to destroy it; but he refuses under the symbiote's corrupting influence, despite learning that Harry's illness has returned, which strains their friendship.
+As Peter goes on a symbiote-induced rampage against the Hunters (almost killing Mary Jane at one point), Kraven captures Miles and forces him to fight Li.
+Miles overcomes his anger towards the latter and helps him escape, telling him to find Peter.
+Once Li informs him of Miles' location, Peter storms Kraven's fortress to rescue him, nearly killing Kraven before Miles intervenes.
+Miles then fights Peter, helping him overcome the symbiote's corruption and removing it from his body.